Ericsson/codechecker/README.md

 Important limitations with older Clang versions
 -----------------------------------------------

-CodeChecker requires some features from LLVM/Clang to work properly which are not available in the `3.6` or earlier releases.
+Clang `3.6` or earlier releases are NOT supported due to CodeChecker relying on features not available in those releases.

-If your installed Clang does not support these features you will see the following debug messages in your log:
+If you have Clang `3.7` installed you might see the following warning message:

-> Check name wasn't found in the plist file.

- * Use clang `>= 3.7` or trunk `r228624` &mdash; otherwise CodeChecker makes
-   a guess based on the report message.

 > Hash value wasn't found in the plist file.

- * Use clang `>= 3.8` or trunk `r251011` &mdash; otherwise CodeChecker
+ * Use Clang `>= 3.8` or trunk `r251011` &mdash; otherwise CodeChecker
    generates a simple hash based on the filename and the line content.
 This method is applied for Clang-Tidy results too, because Clang-Tidy does not support bug identifier hash generation currently.